 Under the Isolated Generating Units and Customer Choice Regulations of the EUA, the Balancing Pool is liable for the reclamation and abandonment costs associated with various Isolated Generation sites.
-Expenditures of 0.4 million (2020 - 1.6 million) were incurred in 2021.
+Expenditures of \$0.4 million (2021 - \$0.1 million) were incurred in 2022.
 Pursuant to the Negotiated Settlement Agreements approved by the AUC, the ultimate payment of these costs must be reviewed and approved by the Remediation Review Committee.
 The Remediation Review Committee was established to monitor, verify and approve all costs associated with the reclamation and abandonment of the Isolated Generation sites.
-Estimated reclamation and abandonment costs have been discounted at 0.76% (2020 - 0.15%).
+Estimated reclamation and abandonment costs have been discounted at 4.52% (2021 - 0.76%).
 The provision is based upon management's best estimate and the timing of the costs.
-Management anticipates the Isolated Generation projects will conclude at the end of 2023.